TheRensselaerIDEA/MortalityMinder/README.md

 3. Open app.R and select `Run App` on the top-right corner of the code window.

 ## Reference
-If you use **Mortality Minder** in your work, please use the following reference
+If you use **MortalityMinder** in your work, please use the following reference

 ```
 Bennett, Kristin P, and Erickson S John.
 “Mortality Minder.”
 Rensselaer Institute for